 Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
-The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually
+The activities may involve physical contact, including assault by

 Although these signs do not necessarily indicate that a child has been abused, they may help adults recognise that something is wrong.
 The possibility of abuse should be investigated if a child shows a number of these symptoms, or any of them to a marked degree: